 You’ve decided to go on an epic journey.
-You’re going to hike for miles through rugged terrain, and you need a tent that can withstand Mother Nature at her worst.
+You’re going to hike for miles through rugged terrain and need a tent that can withstand Mother Nature at its worst.
 Do you go for a freestanding or semi-freestanding tent, or maybe a trekking pole tent?

-This may seem like an insignificant choice, but it makes a big difference in your hiking experience.
-Here are some of the differences between these types of tents so you can learn more about what will work best for you!
+This may seem an insignificant choice, but it makes a big difference in your hiking experience.
+Here are some differences between these types of tents so you can learn more about what will work best for you!

 There are many nuances involved in this overall discussion; I want to dig deeper into each type of tent and why they are good and bad, along with a comparison to another tent type.

 First, I will start with trekking pole tents because I prefer them, and I think they are the best option for thru-hiking when pounds matter.

 Many people looking into thru-hiking will hear tent terminology tossed around on YouTube, websites, and forums.
 One of the biggest ones they will frequently hear will be about freestanding vs. non-freestanding tents and trekking poles tents, so what does non-freestanding mean?

 A tent that uses trekking poles instead of dedicated poles is referred to as a non-freestanding tent or a trekking pole tent.
 This allows trekking poles to become a multi-use item, which is key to lowering your base weight for a long-distance trek, allowing sub-one pound shelter systems.